bids-standard/bids-specification/src/02-common-principles.md

 Additional files and folders containing raw data MAY be added as needed for special cases.
-All non-standard file entities SHOULD conform to BIDS conventions, including alphabetic entities and suffixes and alphanumeric labels/indices.
+All non-standard file entities SHOULD conform to BIDS-style naming conventions, including alphabetic entities and suffixes and alphanumeric labels/indices.
 Non-standard suffixes SHOULD reflect the nature of the data, and existing entities SHOULD be used when appropriate.